Host_Students' Architectural Society Graphics

 A team of two - elected annually by their peers, will be asked to produce posters and/or tickets for all events related to the Students' Architectural Society.

-The SAS Graphics Team entered a traditionally graphically-refined election race with a humourous twist; using bold, questionably crafted posters (slideshow to right).
-This against-the-grain approach foreshadowed a style taken on by the Graphics Team - who ultimately won the election by one vote.
+The SAS Graphics team entered a traditionally graphically-refined election race with a humorous twist; using bold, questionably crafted posters (slideshow).
+This against-the-grain approach foreshadowed a style taken on by the Graphics Team - who ultimately won the faculty-wide election by one vote.

-Experimental approaches were undertaken throughout the academic year; some of which included poster "sets", laser-cut and laser-etched tickets, transparent posters, canvas ticket "sets", and vinyl applications.
+Experimental approaches were undertaken throughout the academic year; some of which included poster "sets", laser-cut and laser-etched tickets, transparent posters, canvas ticket "sets", wearable posters, and surface vinyl applications.

 A series of posters were produced for an event referred to as "Buddy BBQ", in which second-year students are anonymously paired up with third-years for a night of literal and figurative barbecuing.
 These posters were created as a set with multiple iterations of celebrity chefs in awkward poses - foreshadowing a night of fun and outrageousness.
 By creating a set of posters as opposed to a single design, students were encouraged to discover all of the humorous variations.